wma-spu/welcome/README.md

 6. When you are done with the assignment, you go back to your repository, and **download** it as ZIP, and upload it to the [blackboard](https://saintpeters.blackboard.com/).
 7. I read it after the deadline passes, and give you a big `0`.
 8. Ignore the 7th step, you will be graded properly.

+## How Does Autograder Work?

+Some assignments will have autograding enabled, which will run some tests against your code.
+If you successfully complete all parts of the assignment, these checks will pass, if not you will get an error stating what failed.

+Let's see this in [spu-bigdataanalytics-212/assignment-0-metinsenturk](https://github.com/spu-bigdataanalytics-212/assignment-0-metinsenturk/) sample repository.

+1. [Here is the version](https://github.com/spu-bigdataanalytics-212/assignment-0-metinsenturk/tree/57f23ecb7ff32bb62514432f0e1dd0575e4a5e78) right after it gets created.
+At this point, tests are failing.
+2. After adding necessary code, GitHub runs the test code.
+3. Result of the test code appears [here](https://github.com/spu-bigdataanalytics-212/assignment-0-metinsenturk/runs/2651023019) under `Run education/autograding@v1` group.

+Check out more about this in [assignment-0-metinsenturk/actions](https://github.com/spu-bigdataanalytics-212/assignment-0-metinsenturk/actions).

+You can also test your code before upload using [unittest](https://docs.python.org/3/library/unittest.html) package.

+> python -m unittest -v test_my_code.py

 ## Todo List